 The total land extent under FRDI- Horana is about 85ha (212 acres) and it includes research station buildings, staff quarters, and cultivation area.
 The area where FCRDI is located belongs to Horana DS division of the Kaluthara district in Western Province.
 The area belongs to the low country wet zone.
-This research station mainly aims generation and primary dissemination of technologies to improve the productivity quality and profitability of fruit technologies to improve the productivity, quality, and profitability of fruit farming.
-The mandate of FRDI is the development and dissemination of appropriate technologies to increase commercial fruit production in the country and improve the living standard of farmers.
+This research station mainly aims generation and primary dissemination of technologies to improve the productivity, quality, and profitability of fruit farming.
+The mandate of FRDI is the development and dissemination of country and improve the living standard of farmers.
 There are no privately owned lands adjacent to FCRDI but it is surrounded by small-scale plantations, paddy fields, and home gardens.
 No commercial dwellings or other government institutes located adjacent area.